kipr/cbc/Readme.markdown

     cd cbc
     make

-You should now have a userhook0 file in filesystem/upgrade.
+You should now have a CBC_interface file in filesystem/upgrade.
 Happy Hacking!